 - Challenging client assumptions and moving to new perspectives

 Lecture and skills demonstration/practice of specific counselling skills will be the primary methods of instruction.
 The course may also involve other methods of instructions such as small group activities, group discussion, computer simulations, video/DVDs, and guest lectures.

-Evaluation will be carried out in accordance with Douglas College policy.
-Evaluation will be based on course objectives and includes some of the following:
+Evaluation will be carried out in accordance with the Douglas College Evaluation Policy.
+Evaluation will be based on course objectives and include some of the following: